What Is Irritable Bowel Syndrome (IBS)?

 Diagnosis of IBS

 There is no single diagnostic test for IBS.
-Many health care providers compare your symptoms to formal sets of diagnostic criteria to aid in the diagnosis.
-Many clinicians order routine blood tests in people with suspected IBS; these tests are usually normal, but they can help rule out other medical conditions.
+Many health care providers compare your symptoms to formal sets of diagnostic criteria or order blood tests in people with suspected IBS; these tests are usually normal, but they can help rule out other medical conditions.

 There are a number of different treatments and therapies for IBS.
 Treatments are often given to reduce the pain and other symptoms of IBS, and it may be necessary to try more than one combination of treatments to find the one that is most helpful to you.

-- Monitor symptoms: The first step in treating IBS is to monitor symptoms, daily bowel habits, and any other factors that may affect your bowels.
+- Monitor your symptoms with a daily diary: The first step in treating IBS is to monitor symptoms, daily bowel habits, and any other factors that may affect your bowels.
 This can help to identify factors that worsen your symptoms, such as lactose or other food intolerances and stress.
-A daily diary can be helpful.

 - Psychosocial therapies: Stress and anxiety can worsen IBS in some people.
 Some people benefit from counseling and/or cognitive behavior therapy, which helps you to focus on a particular problem in a limited time period.
 You learn how your thoughts contribute to anxiety or stress and learn how to change these thoughts.
 Participation in a support group can also be valuable.
 Many patients find that daily exercise is helpful in maintaining a sense of well-being.
-Exercise can also have favorable effects on the bowels.
+Exercise can help reduce stress which can have an effect on your bowels because of the effect of the serotonin response in our gut.
 Getting enough sleep can be very helpful.

 - IBS medications: Although there are medications available to treat the symptoms of IBS, these drugs do not cure the condition.
 The choice among these medications depends in part upon whether you have diarrhea, constipation, or pain-predominant IBS.